DracoBlue/branchy/README.md

 # branchy

-* Version: 1.0-dev
+* Version: 1.0.0
-* Date Not yet released
+* Date: 4.
+August 2012

 **branchy** is a subversion tool to control and manage branches in a feature driven way.
-Similar to gitflow by nvie <https://github.com/nvie/gitflow>.
+Similar to gitflow by nvie <https://github.com/nvie/gitflow>. **branchy** is copyright 2011-2012 by DracoBlue.

 ## Example Usage